 Every classroom library needs a great selection of funny books for kids.
 They can motivate even the most reluctant readers and introduce vocabulary and concepts in memorable ways.
 Belly laughing over books together is perfect for building classroom community, and it makes read aloud fun for you, too!
 These 15 books are some of our favorites for getting kids and adults giggling.

-Boost at-home reading, recommend great titles to students and families, and earn major book rewards for your class with the new Follett Classroom eFairs program!
+Boost at-home reading, recommend great titles to students and families, and earn major book rewards for your class with the new Follett Book eFairs program!

 1. I Lost My Tooth!
 (Unlimited Squirrels) by Mo Willems (K–2)